Hi-Angel/notes-backup/debugging.md

 * `rr record app app_args` to record
 * `rr replay` to play the last record *(one pointed by `latest-trace` symlink)*

-Cool stuff you can do: run record till the point, where you know, some value is wrong.
+Cool stuff you can do:

+* run record till the point, where you know, some value is wrong.
 Then watchpoint it `wa -l some_value`, and run reverse-execution until the watchpoint gets hit: `rc`.
+* sometimes watchpoints may cause more confusion, even combined with reverse-execution.
+Instead you can exploit another feature: every `rr replay` has same memory addresses.
+So you can set a bunch of breakpoints in suspicious places, and a `commands` to each one that e.g. only stops when variable has specific memory address.

 # Sanitizer